 25. Addictive Personality

-A.A. acknowledges that some have mental illnesses and says:
+AA acknowledges that some members have mental health challenges:

 There are those, too, who suffer from grave emotional and mental disorders, but many of them do recover if they have the capacity to be honest.